mattwatsoncodes/restrict-content-by-role/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Fixed bug where new pages would be locked out.

 = 3.0.0 =
 * Switched the way the meta box checkboxes work, so that they are more intuitive.

 = 2.1.0 =
 * Now works with the CMS Tree Page View plugin